tesla809/BuildersETH/CONTRIBUTING.md

 ## ✨ How to Contribute

+### Check out Content Roadmap

+Check out our [current content roadmap](https://github.com/users/tesla809/projects/1) to see what is coming soon or needs work.

 ### Keeping it simple

 Since the project is new, we are keeping the process to contribute simple.